Los Altos Historic Preservation Award

 Evaluation Criteria

-• Impact on the City of Los Altos.
+- Impact to the City of Los Altos.